Victorian Railways flat wagons: 43ft ACF wagons (S)

-In 1925 the Victorian and South Australian Railways were experimenting with imported, standardised bogie goods wagons designed by the American Car & Foundry, USA, to replace large portions of their existing fleet.
+In 1925, the Victorian and South Australian Railways were experimenting with imported, standardized bogie goods wagons designed by the American Car & Foundry, USA, to replace large portions of their existing fleet.
 While South Australia adopted the designs wholesale, Victoria elected to only import two each of the louvre, open and flat wagon types and a small number of open-top hoppers.
-The flat wagons were coded S1 and S2, and were essentially identical to the South Australian Railways' Fb class.
 However, the Victorian Railways was apparently satisfied with the Q design, as no further S wagons were constructed or purchased.

-During the second world war demand for flat wagons rose astronomically, and to cater for this about half of the open E wagons had sides and ends removed, being converted to flat wagons.
-They generally retained their original numbers, except E1 which became S203 to avoid a conflict with S1.
+During the second world war, demand for flat wagons rose astronomically, and to cater for this about half of the open E wagons had sides and ends removed, being converted to flat wagons.
 Including the original two flat wagons, by the end of the conversion period there were 100 S flat wagons in service.
 It has been reported anecdotally that the sides and ends of the E wagons were used as covers for piles of debris at Newport Workshops.

-After the war 71 of the S wagons were restored to their original E configuration and identities.
-A further 20 S wagons were fitted with tanks supplied by various petroleum companies, and the frames were recoded to Oil Tank with a numbers 205–206 and 217–234; those would later be recoded OT, TW or variants thereof.
-By 1950, the only remaining S wagons were 1, 2, 26, 50, 60, 77, 108, 115 and 158.
-In 1959 S158 was used to create QC5 (later reclassed QCF and QCX) for small containers, and in 1962 S26 and S60 were recoded to SF and SEF respectively for the transport of cable drums.
-Later in life, wagons S1 and S115 had brackets fitted for a single 20 ft ISO container, offset from one end to provide loading room.
-The final six wagons lasted in service until the late '70s, with S50, 77 and 108 withdrawn in 1978.
-In 1979 S1 was reclassed as HR91 for depot work, S2 was withdrawn, and S115 was reclassed as VFDA115 under the Railways of Australia coding.
-It ran in service for two years before being reclassed as HR74 in 1981, then VZWA16 in 1985.

-Veteran Models has produced O scale versions of the S wagons as kits.
-Eureka Models had intended to produce models in HO scale, in conjunction with the E, OT/TW and South Australian series of wagons, but this project has since been shifted to Phoenix Models.
+After the war, 71 of the S wagons were restored to their original E configuration and identities.